hackclub/hackclub/meta/applications/yc_s15.md

 (generally a one-page form with the school and the commitment of a teacher sponsor).

-When we talked with a former employee of CodeNow, they said that the process of forming a partnership with a school and reaching its students took 2-3 months of full-time work.
+When we talked with a former employee of a comparable organization, they said that the process of forming a partnership with a school and reaching its students took 2-3 months of full-time work.
 Our model allows us to avoid all of that work and skip the red-tape and bureaucracy of partnering with schools.
 This is similar to Airbnb's model of not having hosts on staff or owning property, allowing us to scale in-person coding education which is something we haven't seen done before.

 **Have you incorporated, or formed any legal entity (like an LLC) yet?**